course-details-portlet

 Examination aids: Approved Calculator.
 Tables in chemistry.
 The periodic system.

-If you have used a tool for artificial intelligence in the work on the answer, the answer must contain a description stating which tool(s) were used and how they were used.
+If you have used a tool for artificial intelligence in the work in your submissions, they must contain a description stating which tool(s) were used and how they were used.
 Verbatim reproduction of AI-generated text must be clearly marked so that it is easy to see what is a quote and what is your own text.
 This also applies to AI-generated images, codes etc.

 Specific conditions